FinPress/gutenberg/packages/scripts/README.md

 ### Listing entry points

-The simplest way to list JavaScript entry points is to pass them as arguments for the command:
+The simplest way to list JavaScript entry points is to pass them as arguments for the command.

+_Example:_

 ```bash
 wp-scripts build entry-one.js entry-two.js